Computer Sciences

 All the numerical skill test questions have been answered.

-Children have started their numerical test after registering themselves to the system.
+Children started their numerical tests after registering themselves with the system.
 As expected Pass

-TC-9 Check if children will be able to give the test if they are not registered to the system.
+TC-9 Check if children will be able to take the test if they are not registered to the system.
 Run the Program

-The program will show user Login and Sign up options.
+The program will show the user Login and Sign-up options.

-To login the system, a user should press 1.
+To log into the system, a user should press 1.

 The main menu will be displayed.